 - 11.2.1 ROAR has adopted a general policy for selecting the members of a WC team.
 Those eligible for the team include: - 11.2.1.1 All ROAR member drivers who raced the Main event at the previous WC in that class, and - 11.2.1.2 The top finishers (the exact number depends on the number of pre-qualified drivers from the prior WC) in that class from the previous year's ROAR Nationals. - 11.2.2 If ROAR events other than ROAR Nationals are to be used to qualify drivers for the ROAR WC Team, those events will have secondary priority to ROAR National events. - 11.2.3 If more than one class is run at a WC, as is the case with 2WD and 4WD off-road, the team will consist of the A main drivers in both classes from the previous WC and the top finishers in those classes at the previous year's ROAR Nationals.
 These positions will be allocated based on the number of entries in the two classes at the ROAR Nationals. - 11.2.4 Drivers qualified for a WC must keep their membership current or they will lose their eligibility. - 11.2.5 Since there are normally some drivers who are eligible, but not able, to attend the WC, a system for selecting alternates has been established.
 Any driver wanting to be considered as an alternate may send a resume of racing experience to the ROAR Administrator.
+Selection will be determined by the ROAR President and/or the ROAR

+Administrator depending on event, location and other specifics pertaining to an individual event.
 (Fuel or Electric) as posted on the ROAR web site.
 Selection of alternates will be based on racing experience, and will take place after the deadline for primary entries has expired.
 Primary consideration for alternate status on a World Championship Team will be given applicants that have won first place in the appropriate class at their Regional event.